pascalconfluent/agent_proxy/agent-proxy/README.md

 ## Overview

-The **Proxy** service is designed to bridge Confluent Cloud topics with structured APIs by implementing the **MCP protocol** and **OpenAPI**.
+The **Agent Proxy** service is designed to bridge Kafka topics with structured APIs by implementing the **MCP protocol** and **OpenAPI**.
 It allows seamless and secure communication between tools, resources, and services through a well-defined interface.